lilumdaru/SchockenGame/README.md

 This is a virtual version of the pub game called "Schocken" or "Meier-Tod".

 The client is written in Flutter and the server in python.
-GRPC is used as the interface.
+REST is used as the interface.

-This project is ended.
+## Build project

+after installing flutter:

+flutter build web